10 Easy Wellness Tips When You Want To Be Healthy For Real

 - Manufacturers are telling us that nutrition is hard, so we have to buy their supplements.

-- Exercise gurus are telling us that we need all manner of insane exercise routines instead of just generally working out, so that we are dependent on them to tell us what to do (please, you have a degree in sports psychology, how hard can it be?!).
+- Exercise gurus are telling us we need all manner of insane exercise routines instead of just generally working out, so that we are dependent on them to tell us what to do (please, you have a degree in sports psychology, how hard can it be?!).
+If one third of people are obese, it doesn’t matter whether they are doing a complex workout routine that targets the right muscle combinations… It matters that they are working out and not just binge-eating while watching Netflix.

 In Wellmania: Misadventures in the Search for Wellness, Brigid Delaney discusses how wellness has become an absurdly complex field.
 It’s hard to argue with her.